AjinyaNaik/Resume_prediction_app/README.md

 ## Frontend:
 - HTML, CSS for styling
 - JavaScript for functionality and interaction with backend
-- Node.js for frontedn requests
+- Node.js serves as frontend serves who interacts with user and calls requests to python flask server
 ## Backend:
 - Flask (Python) for handling backend requests and running the prediction model
 ## Libraries/Frameworks: